George Baldwin (diplomat): Personal life

-Shortly after one of his caravans in the Ottoman was attached in 1779 and he escaped to Izmir, he married Jane Maltass (1763–1839), the daughter of his agent and a famous society beauty.
+Shortly after one of his caravans in the Ottoman was attached in 1779 and he escaped to Smyrna, he married Jane Maltass (1763–1839), the daughter of his agent and a famous society beauty.
 Although they had a daughter, the marriage was an unhappy one, punctuated by frequent arguments.

-While pausing in Vienna on their way to Britain, Jane was celebrated in society: a bust of her was made for Joseph II, Holy Roman Emperor by Cerroschi and Count Wenzel Anton Kaunitz-Rietberg commissioned a full-length portrait.
+While pausing in Vienna on their way to Britain, Jane was celebrated in society: a bust of her was made for Joseph II, Holy Roman Emperor by the Italian sculptor Giuseppe Ceracchi and Count Wenzel Anton Kaunitz-Rietberg commissioned a full-length portrait.
 In London, she was painted by Joshua Reynolds, William Pyne and Richard Cosway.
-Baldwin became popular in society and became an acquaintance of William Blake, who mentions him in one of his poems.
+Baldwin became popular in society and became an acquaintance of William Blake, who mentions him and Cosway in one of his poems.
 It was his friendship with Cosway that led to his introduction into the field of magnetic therapy, the theory that magnetic force had healing powers.

-He died in 1826 in Earl's Court and his art collection was sold at Christie's in 1828.
+He died in 1826 in Earl's Court and his art collection was sold at Christie's in May 1828 over two days.